GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

 ## Use Couchbase solely as the persistence layer

 ### Requirements
-  - If you are installing on microk8s or minikube please ignore the below notes as a low resource `couchbase-cluster.yaml` will be applied automatically, however the VM being used must at least have 8GB RAM and 2 cpu available .
+  - If you are installing on microk8s or minikube please ignore the below notes as a low resource `couchbase-cluster.yaml` will be applied automatically, however the VM being used must at least have 8GB RAM and 2 CPU available .

   - An `m5.xlarge` EKS cluster with 3 nodes at the minimum or `n2-standard-4` GKE cluster with 3 nodes.
 We advice contacting Gluu regarding production setups.